Go Drag Racing

 Entry to the event is done on the day by paying as you go in the gate.
-Your entry fee at a Street Series event admits the entrant and one other person.
-All other people with you will pay spectator admission.
-Unless you have work to do on your vehicle, it is advisable to get into the lane to have your entry and vehicle checked.
+Your entry fee at a Street Series event admits the entrant only, all other people with you will pay spectator admission.
+Unless you have work to do on your vehicle, it is advisable to get into the lanes to have your entry and vehicle checked.
 This is done at the back of the staging lanes.
 Only a few requirements are needed to compete at Street Series meets.
-If your car runs slower than 11.50, a three point lap sash belt (as minimum), an approved helmet, long sleeves, long pants, covered shoes and socks.
-If your vehicle runs quicker than 11.50 you will not be able to compete in the street series, but are more than welcome to test your vehicle.
+If your car runs slower than 10.50, a three point lap sash belt (as minimum), an approved helmet, long sleeves, long pants, covered shoes and socks.
+If your vehicle runs quicker than 10.50 you will not be able to compete in the street series, but are more than welcome to test your vehicle.

-If you don't hold an ANDRA licence you will need an ANDRA Divisional Drag Racing day licence, available at the track for $5 (at time of print).
+If you don't hold an IHRA licence you will need an Willowbank Drag Racing day licence, available at the track for $5 (at time of print).
 This is valid for the day of issue only.

 Officials take an equal number of cars and bikes from each lane.
 If you get to the track when the gates open, you should have time to do your 3 qualifying runs before racing begins.

 When it's your turn, proceed towards the start line.
 Willowbank officials will hold you in the burnout area and indicate when it is time for you to move forward.
 For those doing burnouts, the only place you can do this is in this area.